vtereshkov/umka-lang/spec.md

 A variable that stores a memory address of another variable has a pointer type.
 The type of that another variable is called the *base type* of the pointer type.
 The pointer type is specified by a `^`  followed by the base type specification.
 If the base type is unknown, it should be specified as `void`.

 Umka performs automatic memory management using reference counting.
 All pointers are reference-counted by default.
 However, in processing data structures with cyclic references (like doubly-linked lists), reference counting is unable to deallocate memory properly.
 In this case, one of the pointers that constitute the cycle can be declared `weak` .
 A weak pointer is not reference-counted and its existence does not prevent the pointed-to variable from being deallocated.

-Note: Using weak pointers is considered unsafe in Umka.
+A weak pointer cannot be dereferenced.
+Instead, it should be first converted to a conventional (or strong) pointer of the same base type.
+If the weak pointer does not point to a valid dynamically allocated memory block, the result of this conversion is `null`.

 Syntax: